Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING SEO.md

 ### 7) Function words in keyphrase
 **What it does**: Checks if the keyphrase consists of only function words.

-**When applies**: When the keyphrase consists of only function words (and the language has function word support).
+**When it applies**: When the keyphrase consists of only function words (and the language has function word support).

 **Name in code**: FunctionWordsInKeyphraseAssessment